kubernetes-sigs/lws/site/content/en/docs/reference/leaderworkerset.v1.md

 <a href="#leaderworkerset-x-k8s-io-v1-RestartPolicyType"><code>RestartPolicyType</code></a>
 </td>
 <td>
-   <p>RestartPolicy defines the restart policy when pod failures happen.
+   <p>restartPolicy defines the restart policy when pod failures happen.
 The former named Default policy is deprecated, will be removed in the future, replace with None policy for the same behavior.</p>
 </td>